NIH cancer chief to serve as acting FDA commissioner

 - Wall Street's new dress code raises question: What to wear?
 VIEW

+The FDA’s top official is nominated by the president and must be confirmed by the Senate, typically following public hearings before health lawmakers.

+Last Tuesday, Gottlieb said he would step in down in April after less than two years leading the FDA, a massive public health agency that regulates the food, drug, medical device and tobacco industries, among others.
+He was widely viewed as one of President Donald Trump’s most effective administrators, serving as a key messenger on the federal response to rising drug prices, the opioid epidemic and underage of use e-cigarettes.

-Gottlieb says he wants to spend more time with his family after commuting weekly to Washington from his home in Connecticut.
+Gottlieb said he wants to spend more time with his family after commuting weekly to Washington from his home in Connecticut.

-Health and Human Services Secretary Alex Azar says the search for a permanent FDA commissioner is underway.
+During his tenure, Gottlieb launched a series of ambitious public health initiatives, including a plan to make cigarettes less addictive by drastically cutting nicotine levels.
+But that plan and many others have barely progressed beyond the earliest stages, raising questions about their timeline and prospects for completion.
+FDA commissioners report to the White House, but generally have broad leeway to choose their priorities.

+Sharpless has publicly supported FDA’s efforts to more tightly regulate tobacco and crack down on underage vaping.
+E-cigarettes are generally viewed as less harmful than traditional tobacco products, but they usually contain nicotine which can harm the adolescent brain.
+Some research also suggests that teenagers who use e-cigarettes are more likely to try regular cigarettes.